varigence/docs/bimlflex/delivering-data-marts/data-mart-overrides.md

 ![Overriding Possible](images/bfx-configuration-override-support.png "Overriding Possible")

-Clicking this button will open a **Add Attribute Dialog Box** that is populated with the required *ATTRIBUTE* value.
+Clicking this button will open a **Add Attribute Dialog** that is populated with the required *ATTRIBUTE* value.

 ![Initial Add Attributes Dialog](images/bfx-configuration-add-attribute-start.png "Initial Add Attributes Dialog")